 Insurance and Protecting Your Research Data

-UBC's Risk Management and Insurance Office oversees UBC's insurance programs covering major property and liability insurance, fleet insurance, student accident and volunteer insurance, and business travel insurance.
-For detailed information, please consult the General Insurance Program memorandum, or contact John Welch, Risk & Insurance Manager (604-822-2661)
+UBC's Risk Management Services has their Insurance section, which oversees UBC's insurance programs covering major property and liability insurance, fleet insurance, student accident and volunteer insurance, and business travel insurance.
+For detailed information, please consult with Ron Holton, Chief Risk Officer, Blossom Sobrinho–Analyst, Insurance & Enterprise Risk Management (604-822-4218) or Gina Wong, Senior Analyst, Insurance & Loss Prevention (604-822-5623).

 UBC's insurance policy does not cover the costs associated with the regeneration of research data subsequent to a catastrophic event, such as an earthquake.
 The loss of research equipment is covered by the University's property insurance policy, but the insurers assume no liability for the cost of reproducing experiments or for the cost of gathering or assembling information or data for such reproduction.